 There are two possibilities for participation:

-For interviews: Schedule one Microsoft Teams interview, which will take around one hour.
-Upon completion, participants will be provided a $100 e-gift card in compensation to thank you for your time.
+For interviews: We would like to schedule one Microsoft Teams interview with you, which will take around one hour.
+Upon completion, we will provide a $100 e-gift card in compensation to thank you for your time.

-For reviewers: Participate on a reviewer panel to review materials that will be developed based on interview and other data.
-The estimated time to review the material will take around an hour and can be done anywhere.
-Once the materials are ready, the materials will be emailed with a set of instructions.
-Once the review is completed, you will email it back.
-Upon completion, participants will be provided a $100 e-gift card in compensation to thank you for your time.
+For reviewers: We would like to invite you to participate on a reviewer panel to review materials that will be developed based on interview and other data.
+We estimate the material review will take around an hour and can be done anywhere.
+Once the materials are ready, we will email the materials with a set of instructions.
+Once the review is completed, you will email it back to us.
+Upon completion, we will provide a $100 e-gift card in compensation to thank you for your time.

 Participation in this research project is completely voluntary.
 You can participate if you currently provide vaccinations.